Documentation Index

 Granola uses your default sound devices (in macOS or Windows) to transcribe audio from your meeting, so these settings need to match the devices you’re using in Google Meet/Teams/Slack or any other virtual meeting software you’re using.macOS

-On Mac, you can find the relevant settings under System Settings > Sound > Audio, and then check that the microphone selected under the ‘Input’ tab is the same as the microphone selected in your meeting software.
+- Input: Check that the microphone selected under the ‘Input’ tab is the same as the microphone selected in your meeting software.
+If you use an external microphone, select it directly rather than a virtual audio device.

 Windows 11